robe01/wp-skeleton-theme/README.md

   •	404

+If you're not using netbeans ide, then delete the nbproject folder when you download this repo.
 Enjoy and leave any feedback you may have.